 The research will once again be undertaken by the Nuffield Family Justice Observatory (NFJO), an independent organisation which is committed to improving life for children and families by putting data and evidence at the heart of family justice system.

 This third survey will focus specifically on recovery; identifying good practice from remote and hybrid hearings and providing an evidence base to assist with the decisions regarding future ways of working, as we return to court.
-More details about the survey are available online.
+More details about the survey are available online (external link, opens in a new tab).

 The President is conscious there have been a number of consultations and other demands on your time, but does urge you all please, to respond to this important request.